andresoll/documentation/docs/ergoCub_battery_pack/ergoCub_battery_pack.md

 2) You want to make a ‘`hot swap`’ without interrupting the robot's functionality.
 In this case follow the steps listed here:

-!!!note
+> [!NOTE]
-    Pay attention to these steps, you might suddenly switch off the robot and damage it.
+> Pay attention to these steps, you might suddenly switch off the robot and damage it.

 - Insert the `Battery pack` with the robot powered through the external power cable.
 - Check from the display on the front that the `Battery pack` is charged and free of allarms.